emutos/manual/usermanual/docs/index.md

 In many cases, installation of a new operating system is covered by the hardware documentation.

+Prior to installation, you may wish to customize your ROM image.
+You can add a boot delay (for slow hardware) and you can change the language (which may also change the video output).
+See [Manipulating an EmuTOS ROM image](#Manipulating-an-EmuTOS-ROM-image).

 ## Atari ##

 No-one at Atari anticipated that thirty years on people would still be hacking Atari computers, so they made little provision for upgrading their operating systems.
 But you can!
 Downloads are available at the [EmuTOS download](https://emutos.sourceforge.io/download.html) web site.